lucasjellema/tech-radar-prototype2/development-log.md

   when calculating a position for a blip - work within segment boundaries (this should save on a lot of calculations)

+## April 22nd
+- CSV file upload can match CSV records with existing objects and ratings (this allows existing data to be easily updated)

 ## April 21st
 - retain relative position in segment for dragged/dropped blips (expand/contract as sectors & rings are shown and hidden)
 - hide / show display settings panel